 You may wish to see an introductory page to this section first.

-Julia Agrippina the GrandDaughter of that Agrippa and the Mother of Nero, having been born at Colen and being desirous to show the Power which she had by virtue of her second Marriage, which was with Claudius the Emperor, caused the Compass of the City to be enlarged, and, towards the Year of our Lord 48, she sent hither a Colony of Veterans to settle here. (..)
+Julia Agrippina the GrandDaughter of that Agrippa and the Mother of Nero, (see a dedicatory inscription to the Emperor which was found at Cologne) having been born at Colen and being desirous to show the Power which she had by virtue of her second Marriage, which was with Claudius the Emperor, caused the Compass of the City to be enlarged, and, towards the Year of our Lord 48, she sent hither a Colony of Veterans to settle here. (..)
 The City of Colen is situate on the left Bank of the Rhine as it descends in a large open Valley and is encompass'd with a Country plentiful in Corn and Wine, and all things needful for humane Life.
 It lies something like a half Moon, has a modern Fortification about it, with a strong Wall that has Eighty three Towers in it, and a triple Ditch to defend it besides some necessary Out works.

 Theophilus Dorrington - Some reflections made in a journey through Germany in the year 1698